Have you ever read about Babe Ruth’s conversion story? It is absolutely amazing!

-Babe Ruth is commonly known as the greatest baseball player of all time.
-He was also known for his drinking, partying, womanizing, and for is appetite.
+Babe Ruth is considered the greatest baseball player of all time.
+He was also known for his drinking, partying, womanizing, and for his appetite.

 But he was also a baptized Catholic.